CapnSquirrel/nebula/README.md

 - _Spatially Scoped_: Spatial programmingn is a brand new way of determining the realms within which variables and objects exist

 # Hello, World!
 Let's take a look at hello_world.star, a basic program written in Nebula.
+Additional, more complex, examples can be found below.
 ### Nebula Text
 ```
 Origin default (0,0,0)